 If you’re feeling up to it, you can climb up the 3000 steps to the top of the dome and admire the scenic views of Paris.

 See a Show at the Moulin Rouge

-Montmartre is most famous for its nightlife and fabulous cabarets, most notably the Moulin Rouge.
+Montmartre is most famous for its nightlife and fabulous cabarets, notably the Moulin Rouge.

-Made famous by songs, movies, books, painting, and photographs, the Moulin Rouge is a cabaret show not to be missed!
-Even if you don’t want to see a show, it’s still fun to take a picture of the Moulin Rouge all lit up at night.
+Made famous by songs, movies, books, paintings, and photographs, the Moulin Rouge is a cabaret show not to be missed!
+Even if you don’t want to see a show, taking a picture of the Moulin Rouge lit up at night is still fun.

 Get your tickets to the Moulin Rouge here.